usc-isi-i2/kgtk/docs/transform/unreify_rdf_statements.md

 ### Cartesian Crossproduct

-`kgtk unreify_rdf_statements` processes multiple subject, predicates, and/or objects in the reified input edges by generating one set of unreified edges (both the unreified data edge and any secondary edges) for each combination of (subject, predicate, object).
+`kgtk unreify-rdf-statements` processes multiple subject, predicates, and/or objects in the reified input edges by generating one set of unreified edges (both the unreified data edge and any secondary edges) for each combination of (subject, predicate, object).
 This processing may be disabled by options